Web Similarity in Sets of Search Terms using Database Queries: Applications

 We now describe results from a number of sample applications.
 For all of these applications, we use a single implementation based on co-occurrence counts.
 For each search engine that we used, including Amazon, Wikipedia and NCBI a custom MATLAB script was developed to parse the search count results.
 We used the page counts returned using the built in search from each website for the frequencies, and following the approach in \cite{CV07} choose $N$ as the frequency for the search term 'the'.
 The results described were not sensitive to the choice of search term used to establish $N$, for example identical classification results were obtained using the counts returned by the search term 'N' as the normalizing factor.
 Following each classification result below, we include in parenthesis the 95\% confidence interval for the result, computed as described in \cite{Witten2005}

 The first three classification questions we considered used the wikipedia search engine.
 These questions include classifying colors vs. animals, classifying colors vs. shapes and classifying presidential candidates by political party for the US 2008 U.S. presidential election.
-For colors vs animals and shapes, gap spectral clustering found two groups in the data and classified all of the elements 100\% correctly.
-The NWD set formulation classified the terms perfectly (0.82,1.0).
-For the presidential candidate classification by party, the pairwise NWD formulation performed poorly, classifying 58\% correctly (0.32,0.8), while the multiset formulation obtained 100\% correct classification (0.76,1.0).
-Table \ref{tab.WikipediaResults} shows the data used for each question, together with the pairwise and set accuracy, the number of groups obtained by gap spectral clustering and the total number of website queries required for each method.
+For colors vs animals and shapes, both pairwise and multiset NWD classified all of the elements 100\% correctly (0.82,1.0).
+For the presidential candidate classification by party, the pairwise NWD formulation performed poorly, classifying 58\% correctly (0.32,0.8), while the set formulation obtained 100\% correct classification (0.76,1.0).
+Table \ref{tab.WikipediaResults} shows the data used for each question, together with the pairwise and set accuracy and the total number of website queries required for each method.

 The next classification question considered used page counts returned by the Amazon website search engine to classify book titles by author.
 Table \ref{tab.Amazon} summarizes the sets of novels associated with each author, and the classification results for each author as a confusion matrix.
 The Multiset NWD (top) misclassified one of the Tolstoy novels ('War and Peace') to Stephen King, but correctly classified all other novels correctly, 96\% accurate (0.83,0.99).
 The pairwise NWD performed significantly more poorly, achieving only 79\% accuracy (0.6,0.9).